 The Leonardo module was launched for the first time on space shuttle mission STS-102/ISS-5A.1.
 The Raffaello module was launched for the first time on space shuttle mission STS-100/ISS-6A.
 Donatello is not currently on the shuttle manifest to fly because of the cost associated with getting the module up to flight status code.

-NASA has modified the Leonardo MPLM and will leave it permanently attached to the Unity module on space shuttle mission STS-133.
-Modifications included installing blankets in between the walls of the MPLM to protect against micrometeoroid and orbital debris strikes, changing power outlets, and altering Leonardo's heating and cooling systems.
-Redesignated as the Pressurized Multipurpose Module (PMM), the module will primarily be used for storage of spares, supplies, and waste on the ISS.
+NASA has modified the Leonardo MPLM and redesignated it as the Permanent Multipurpose Module (PMM).
+The PMM was brought to the ISS on space shuttle mission STS-133 and permanently attached to the Unity module where it will primarily be used for storage of spares, supplies, and waste on the ISS.